cjcoats/SMOKE-m3utilio/README.md

 In the biogenics, the photolysis process needs the tangent of the zenith angle.
-The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive trigonometric and inverse-trigonometric functions, and additional round-off error.
-The original SMOKE biogenics took advantage of the high-school trigonometry Pythagorean identities to compute this as
+The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, used bounds on `ZEN` to detect day/night, and finally computed
 <pre>
-        TAN(ZEN) = SQRT( (1/CZEN)^2 - 1 )
+`SQRT( 1.0 + TAN(ZEN)**2 )`
 </pre>
-with both lower round-off error and much-reduced computational cost.
+which (by the Pythagorean identity) equals `1.0/CZEN`, with the effect of both added computational costs due to the use of extremely-expensive trigonometric and inverse-trigonometric functions, and additional round-off error.
+The original SMOKE prototype biogenics took advantage of the high-school trigonometry Pythagorean identities to compute this `1.0/CZEN`, with day/night detection re-phrased in terms of `CZEN`.
 Someone in the mean-time replaced the improved version with the (lower quality) original.
 This has now been fixed.